 So far, direct experimental evidence in this direction in thin-film hybrids have been inconclusive.
 Initial attempts~\cite{satchell_prb_18} with Nb/Pt/F/Pt/Nb, where F is a synthetic antiferromagnet composed of Co/Ru/Co showed a significant enhancement in the characteristic voltage of the JJs compared to devices without the Pt layer.
 However, the decay length of the supercurrent as a function of the Co layer thickness was not as expected for long-range triplets.
-The higher characteristic voltage values was attributed to the improved growth of Co on Pt leading to fewer stacking faults and dislocations.
-The major limitation, and perhaps the main reason for the failure to observe triplets in this experiment, is the predominant IP magnetic anisotropy of the F layer instead of the canted magnetic anisotropy required to observe the long-range triplets~\cite{Jacobsen2015}.
-Interestingly, overcoming this limitation by replacing the Pt/F/Pt weak link with a [Co/Ni]$_n$/Co multilayer with a canted magnetic anisotropy, also failed to show evidence of triplet supercurrents.
+The major limitation is the predominant IP magnetic anisotropy of the F layer instead of the canted magnetic anisotropy required to observe the long-range triplets~\cite{Jacobsen2015}.
+Overcoming this limitation by replacing the Pt/F/Pt weak link with a [Co/Ni]$_n$/Co multilayer with a canted magnetic anisotropy, also failed to show evidence of triplet supercurrents.
 It is not clear whether this discrepancy between theory and experiments is merely due to a poor singlet-to-triplet conversion efficiency in these systems or something more fundamental.

-For more stringent observation requirements of triplets in transverse junctions with current flow perpendicular to the plane of the layers, lateral JJs with the current flowing in the plane of the layers are more flexible in terms of satisfying the conditions for SOC-mediated triplet generation.
-In fact, the original experiment observing supercurrent flow through half-metallic CrO$_{2}$ in a lateral JJ can equally be explained~\cite{bergeret_prb_14} as arising from the SOC in the contact region instead of surface magnetic inhomogeneity in CrO$_{2}$ as previously assumed.
-This SOC can be attributed to crystallographic or structural inversion asymmetry~\cite{Grioni_2007_PRL_Bi,Miron_Nature-Materials_2010}.
-Interestingly, in the lateral geometry in a disk-shaped JJ containing a Nb/Co bilayer, triplet supercurrents have been detected which are confined to the rim of the disk~\cite{Kaveh_2022_vortex}.
-This confinement was explained to arise as a result of an effective SOC that results from the vortex in Co which forms in the disk-shaped junction.
+Lateral JJs with the current flowing in the plane of the layers are more flexible in terms of satisfying the conditions for SOC-mediated triplet generation.
+The original experiment observing supercurrent flow through half-metallic CrO$_{2}$ in a lateral JJ can equally be explained~\cite{bergeret_prb_14} as arising from the SOC in the contact region instead of surface magnetic inhomogeneity in CrO$_{2}$ as previously assumed.
+This SOC can be attributed to structural inversion asymmetry~\cite{Grioni_2007_PRL_Bi,Miron_Nature-Materials_2010}.
+In the lateral geometry in a disk-shaped JJ containing a Nb/Co bilayer, triplet supercurrents have been detected which are confined to the rim of the disk~\cite{Kaveh_2022_vortex}.
+This confinement arises from an effective SOC due to the vortex in Co.